-One of the ways we can create unnecessary stress in our lives is by clinging on to how things used to be, or to the ideas we had for how they were meant to be.
+One of the ways we can create unnecessary stress in our lives is by clinging to how things used to be, or to the ideas we had for how they were meant to be.
 Recovery needs us to let go of things that no longer work in our lives, but beyond that, developing the ability to let go of control of external events.
 Realizing your own behavior is the only thing you can take control of is hugely beneficial in managing stress.
 You can never control what is happening on the outside, but you CAN control how you deal with it, and make choices that help you move forward.

 8. Reflect on (and celebrate!) your progress.

 It can be easy, but demoralizing, to look at the path ahead and see how far you need to go in life.
-We don’t even know what is on that path towards the future, but you can always look back and see how far you have come.
+We don’t even know what is on that path toward the future, but you can always look back and see how far you have come.
 If you are feeling demoralized and anxious in recovery, look at how much progress you have made and how much you have grown.
 This always helps to put life’s difficulties into perspective, and shows you just how much you can win at life!

-Exercise is a powerful stress buster and mood booster.
-Make sure that you move your body in a way that feels good to you; for me that is Yoga and walking, for you it might be something else.
+Exercise is a powerful stress-buster and mood-booster.
+Make sure that you move your body in a way that feels good to you; for me, that is Yoga and walking.
+For you, it might be something else.
 Exercise releases endorphins that make you feel good, and can help to give your mind a break from worrying about problems you may be facing.
 Exercise also helps you to sleep better which in turn helps with stress management.

 10. Make time for self-care.